Xiaomi Redmi 6 vs Redmi 5: What’s the difference?

 With the Redmi 5, Xiaomi’s Redmi series took a big step forward in design and performance, with an 18:9 aspect ratio display and a snappy Snapdragon 450 processor.
 The newly announced Redmi 6 looks and feels like an evolved, refined version of the Redmi 5.
 But the good news is that the Redmi 6 is a step-up from the Redmi 6 with a dual-camera setup and the latest MediaTek Helio P22 processor.
-Of course, you’re getting a better-positioned budget smartphone.
+Of course, you are getting a better-positioned budget smartphone.
 The question remains, will you ditch your Redmi 5 for the Redmi 6?
 Here’s a quick comparison between the two devices that will help you figure out whether it’s worth upgrading from a Redmi 5 or an older smartphone.

 Xiaomi Redmi 6 vs Redmi 5: Design, display